middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/deg-prgms-proj.md

 plus one Comparative (**CMP**) course, focused on the process of comparison between and among cultures and civilizations, or on the identity and experience of separable groups within cultures and civilizations.

 A single course may be listed as fulfilling one of the regional categories (SOA, NOA, MDE, SAF, EUR, AMR; as recommended by the course instructor and determined by the Curriculum Committee).
 Courses that satisfy CMP may also carry one of the regional area designations, however a student may not count one of these courses toward both the CMP and regional requirements.
-A student may count the same course toward both an academic category requirement, and one of the cultures and civilization<span>s</span> requirements.
+A student may count the same course toward both an academic category requirement, and one of the cultures and civilizations requirements.
 Courses that count toward the major and the minor, winter term courses, summer study courses, and first-year student seminars may be used to satisfy the cultures and civilizations requirement.

 College Board Advanced Placement credits may not be used to satisfy distribution or cultures and civilizations requirements.